IkedaLab-Daniel/study-notes-vault/Django/Labs-Meta/DRF/Lab 2/C6M2L1 - Convert Booklist API Project to DRF.md

 _ **Tip:** _ _Do not add round brackets while importing a function in an import statement._

 The final code inside the project-level **urls.py** file will appear as below:
+> use BookListDRF for this Lab as it is the name of the App, not BookListAPI
 ![](assets/urls.png)

 **Step 3:**